 *Note: The Bonus Supplement CD has been shipped with every manual since the supplement was first published in April 2009.
-If you ordered your text before that date or you want to upgrade to the newly enlarged, 108-page Bonus Supplement CD which now includes the eBook Edition file (sans the DVD which came with your manual) then send $19.95 (postpaid) to the address provided above in Order Options.
+If you ordered your manual before that date or you want to upgrade to the newly enlarged, 108-page Bonus Supplement CD then send $19.95 (postpaid) to the address provided above in Order Options.
 A high resolution .PDF file of the commerative "The Magic of the Club Imperial" picture is also included on that same CD.

 Rollin' On The River (click link) - West County Swing Dance Club in St. Louis, MO